Slamsneider/SimpleHtmlChatAgents/README.md

 # SimpleHtmlChatAgents
-Very simple chat interface with short time memory.
-List with different agents

-This is a simple chat application that uses OpenAI's GPT-3.5-Turbo model to generate responses.
+This is a simple chat application that uses OpenAI's GPT models to generate responses.
 The application allows you to choose from different agents, each with their own unique personality and style of communication.

 ## Features

 - Multiple agents to choose from, each with a unique personality.
-- Option to select different models based on token count.
+- Option to select different GPT models.
 - Displays the token count used for each response.
 - Conversation history is maintained for the duration of the session.